cortext/patstat/applicants classification/README.md

 Austria,
 Belgum

 At the end we have two list, one with 3161 lastnames and the other one with 5494 names.
-Both were build rely on [url](https://www.behindthename.com/top/lists/belgium/2015) for surnames and [here](http://www.studentsoftheworld.info/penpals/stats.php3?Pays=JAP) for the most common names.
+Both were builded based on [url](https://www.behindthename.com/top/lists/belgium/2015) for surnames and [here](http://www.studentsoftheworld.info/penpals/stats.php3?Pays=JAP) for the most common names.
+We the result records we created a set called "ambiguous_person"

 * Total detected by surnames list: **459.634 **